fdoyle/mocktopus/README.md

     maybe have an @List(MyListBuilder.class) that makes a custom list instead of trying to do it automatically?

 more annotations?
-add way to set list of values to use for annotations (like to say StringImageUrl should use X,Y,and Z instead of its defaults)
+    for object - ObjectBuilder builds a dev-designed object for list - add way to set list of values to use for annotations (like to say StringImageUrl should use X,Y,and Z instead of its defaults) place annotation on list content object so it can define how it wants to exist in a list?

 add some flavors to show how to use next to a "real" api